Cape Girardeau business licenses

-The City of Cape Girardeau Community Development Department has received a single business license application.
+City of Cape Girardeau Community Development department has received one application for a business license:

+Lance Maurice McClellons of Cape Girardeau for Selfie Street LLC, 1606-1 Independence St., for "a museum offering immersive photography experiences to the general public and use of interactive exhibits."
+Business is expected to open Sunday, Oct.
+1.

 Connect with the Southeast Missourian Newsroom: